-He is currently an associate professor in the School of Electrical and Computer Engineering at Georgia Tech.
-Dr. Anderson's research interests include audio and psycho-acoustics, signal processing in the context of human auditory characteristics, and the real-time application of such techniques using both analog and digital hardware.
+He is currently a professor in the School of Electrical and Computer Engineering at Georgia Tech.
+Dr. Anderson's research interests include audio and psycho-acoustics, machine learning and signal processing in the context of human auditory characteristics, and the real-time application of such techniques.
 His research has included the development of a digital hearing aid algorithm that has now been made into a successful commercial product.

 Dr. Anderson was awarded the National Science Foundation CAREER Award for excellence as a young educator and researcher in 2004 and the Presidential Early Career Award for Scientists and Engineers in the same year.
-He has over 70 technical publications and 5 patents/patents pending.
-Dr. Anderson is a senior member of the IEEE, and a member the Acoustical Society of America, American Society for Engineering Education, and Tau Beta Pi.
+He has over 150 technical publications and 8 patents/patents pending.
+Dr. Anderson is a senior member of the IEEE, and a member the Acoustical Society of America, and Tau Beta Pi.
 He has been actively involved in the development and promotion of computer enhanced education and other education programs.

 |Research Interests ||Distinctions|